swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-setup-label-studio.md

 ## Introduction

-In the previous chapters, we have successfully deployed and accessed our model on Kubernetes, set up continuous deployment with a CI/CD pipeline, and trained the model on a Kubernetes pod.
+In the previous chapters, we successfully deployed and accessed our model on Kubernetes, set up continuous deployment with a CI/CD pipeline, and trained the model on a Kubernetes pod.
 Now, we will focus on labeling new data to further improve our model's performance.

+The quality of data is crucial for any machine learning model.
+The saying "garbage in, garbage out" holds true; if the data fed into the model is of poor quality, the model's predictions will also be poor.
+Therefore, careful attention must be paid to the data labeling process to ensure high-quality, accurate data.

+Collecting and labeling data is not a one-time task but an iterative process.
+Just as developing a machine learning model involves multiple iterations of training and fine-tuning, the data collection and labeling process also requires continuous refinement.
+As new data becomes available and the model's requirements evolve, additional rounds of data labeling and quality checks are necessary to maintain and improve the model's performance.

 [Label Studio](https://labelstud.io) is an open-source data labeling tool that supports various data types, including text, images, audio, and video.
-In this chapter, we will guide you through the process of setting up Label Studio in your environment.
+In this chapter, we will guide you through setting up Label Studio in your environment.
 This includes installing the necessary dependencies, configuring the tool, and preparing it for data labeling tasks.

 By the end of this chapter, you will have a fully functional Label Studio instance ready to label new data, which will be used in subsequent chapters to